-I had been looking for a secured and fast way to upload my website’s backup regularly or after every modification, to my DropBox account.
+I had been looking for a secured and fast way to upload copy of my website’s backup regularly on a specified interval, to my DropBox account.

-This way, I always have a safe copy protected somewhere away from my hosting server, and can be retrieved in case of emergency, with minimum dataloss.
+This way, I wanted to feel secured with an additional copy stored at Dropbox which can be retrieved in case of need, with minimum dataloss.

 Login to your Dropbox account